 The Apple-1 Registry is a list of all known Apple‑1 computer.
 The purpose of the Apple‑1 Registry is to preserve information, history, whereabouts and condition of the few remaining Apple‑1 computer.
 Independent, free to use, not influenced by the interests of any individual, company or organization and without any rating system.
 Any Apple‑1 computer is an important piece of history.
 The Apple‑1 Registry was handed over by Mike Willegal to Achim Baqué.

-If you like this webpage, please add a link at your social media account and/or webpage.
+If you like the Apple-1 Registry, please add a link at your social media account and/or website.

 'More or less confirmed': To the best of our knowledge and belief, evidence is almost given or obvious.
 Many times current owner is unknown, pictures might be old etc.!

 Working condition: Most Apple-1 could be operational again – depending on how much effort you spend or how much parts you are willing to change.

 Last operation: The year of last operation is bot listed for good reason.
 After every power-up no Apple‑1 owner would announce this to the Apple‑1 Registry and this information would be obsolete very soon.

 Accuracy: No guarantee can be given for the accuracy of any information.
 If you have more information please feel free to contact me.
 Many very good replica of Apple-1 exist.
 Even with date code correct components.
 Anyone interested in buying Apple‑1 have to keep this in mind.
 Hobbyist usually building replica for private use.
 Even some museums using replica.